qcoliveros/TinyBots/README.md

 ```
 4. Setup the configuration file.
     * Refer to *Setup OAuth2 Authentication for Gmail account* for the information needed to provide under *Mail* section.
+    * Refer to *Setup Telegram Bot* for the information needed to provide under *Telegram* section.

 ```
 cp application.conf.example application.conf